ninivert/ParticleAccelerator/docs/Journal.md

 - Fixed `Particle::step` function -> units used were incorrect
 - Creation of tests for `Particle` and `Convert`
 - Decided on energy vs momentum -> we used momentum (see Réponses)
-- Added padding for `Vector3D` and particle display (ostream)
+- Added padding for `Vector3D` and Particle display (ostream)
-- Added 2 constructors for particle class
+- Added 2 constructors for Particle class
 - Added `CONVERT` namespace to easily convert from SI units to GeV and reciprocally
 - Added `STYLES` namespace for unified text output
 - Finish tests for `Particle`